 The level of tenant participation has strengthened with increased representation in our Tenants' Focus Group in which they provided valuable overview and feedback on both the Rent Consultation and Charter Performance Report.
-In addition, they had the opportunity to be part of interactive sessions in trialling the new website and conducting on-line surveys.
-These sessions proved vital to establish the views of tenants as they are used to shape and modernise our digital processes.
+In addition, they had the opportunity to provide feedback and influence the design of the new tenant portal and gain insight to the void property process.
+These sessions proved vital to establish the views of tenants as they are used to shape and modernise our processes.
 In the year ahead, more topics will be introduced to widen the spectrum of areas covered.